jhotmann/node-rename-cli/README.md

 - Ability to add your own variables
 - Auto-indexing when renaming multiple files
 - RegEx support for using part(s) of original file name
+- RegEx replace part(s) of the original file name
 - Exif data support

 ## Usage